 - “I am very sensitive and like to help others.”
-‘Sensible’ is used more regularly in French than “sensitive” in English, and has less negative connotations.
+The French word « sensible » is used more regularly than its English equivalent « sensitive » is used in English, and has less negative connotations.
 By saying you are sensitive in French, you are saying that you are sympathetic and probably feel a lot of emotions.

 “J’ai tendance à être attiré par les gens calmes.”